China–Holy See relations: 2007 letter to Chinese Catholics

 The Holy See made efforts in 2007 to create formal ties with the PRC.
 Theodore McCarrick had been an envoy as part of such efforts.
 High-ranking bishops in the Roman Catholic Church implied that such a diplomatic move was possible, predicated on the PRC granting more freedom of religion and interfering less in the hierarchy of the church in mainland China.

+In May 2007, Pope Benedict XVI wrote an open letter to all Chinese Catholics, stating that there was one Catholic Church in China, and that despite the two communities (i.e. the "Patriotic" and "Underground" Churches) there was no schism between them.
+Benedict XVI stated that sacraments performed by the priests not in unity with the Vatican were valid but also illicit.
+He stated that the Catholic Church accepts the legitimacy of the civil authorities in secular matters and that the Pope has authority in ecclesial matters, and therefore the involvement of the Chinese Catholic Patriotic Association in the appointment of bishops (and its bishops conference) violated Catholic doctrine.
+The letter also removed the permission granted by the Vatican in 1978 to the Underground church to appoint bishops without Vatican approval.

 In September 2007, the appointment of Father Joseph Li Shan by the PRC authorities was said to be "tacitly approved" by the Vatican.
 In May 2008, the China Philharmonic Orchestra from mainland China performed a concert for the Pope inside the Vatican, prompting analysts to speak of a "growing rapprochement" between the two countries.
+On 8 April 2011, the Financial Times reported that Baron Von Pfetten organized the first major breakthrough discussion at leadership level during a three days closed door seminar in his French château where a senior Chinese visiting delegation met with Monseigneur Balestrero the Holy See Undersecretary for Relations with States.

+Papacy of Francis

+In March 2013, ROC President Ma Ying-jeou attended the inauguration of Pope Francis.
+The PRC protested and, according to academic Peter Moody, apparently boycotted the event.
+The Vatican stated that no specific invitations had been sent to any country and that "No one is privileged, no one is refused, everyone is welcome if they say they are coming".

-On 8 April 2011 the Financial Times reported that Baron Von Pfetten organised the first major breakthrough discussion at leadership level during a three days closed door seminar in his French château where a senior Chinese visiting delegation met with Monseigneur Balestrero the Holy See Undersecretary for Relations with States.
-Francis, Pope since March 2013, said in a news media interview that he wished to visit China and improve the China-Holy See relationship.
-It was also reported that on a Papal visit to South Korea in August 2014 China opened up its airspace to the Pope's plane, and while crossing the Chinese airspace the Pope sent a telegram expressing his "best wishes" to the Chinese people.
+Francis, pope from March 2013 to April 2025, said in a 2015 news media interview that he wished to visit China and improve the China–Holy See relationship.
+It was reported that on a papal visit to South Korea in August 2014 China opened its airspace to the Pope's plane, and while crossing Chinese airspace the Pope sent a telegram expressing his "best wishes" to the Chinese people.

+Upon the death of Pope Francis in April 2025, the website for the Chinese Catholic Patriotic Association had a notice of his death for only four days before removing it, and police in Wenzhou prevented priests from celebrating mass in memory of the late pope.